Co-Teaching for Unsupervised Domain Adaptation and Expansion: Experiments

-As each method is provided with the same training data and eventually yields a specific ResNet-50 network for inference, such an experimental setup enables a head-to-head comparison between the different methods.

-In order to study whether CT also works with the latest Transformer-based method, we try to improve CDTrans \cite{xu2022cdtrans} with CT.
-Different from the previous baselines, CDTrans uses DeiT-Base\cite{touvron2021training} as its backbone.
+In order to study whether CT also works with a transformer-based UDA method, we try CDTrans \cite{xu2022cdtrans}.
+Different from the baselines mentioned above, CDTrans uses DeiT-Base \cite{touvron2021training} as its backbone.
 We simply use the same training protocol (optimizer, initial learning rate, learning rate adjustment strategy, \emph{etc.}) as used for CNN.

-\textbf{Details of implementation}.
-Following \cite{tomm21kdde}, we train networks by SGD with a momentum of $0.9$, an initial learning rateof $0.005$, and a weight decay of $0.0005$.
-The learning rate is decayed by $0.1$ every $30$ epochs on Office-Home and every $10$ epochs on DomainNet.
-A fixed number of training epochs is used, which is 100 for Office-Home (with batch size 32) and 30 on DomainNet (with batch size 96) as the latter is much larger.
-Models obtained at the last epoch are used for evaluation.
-Each method is run independently three times with averaged performance reported.

-Note that not all methods are compared on DomainNet due to their high demand on GPU computational resources that are beyond our capacity.
-Also notice that the performance of the baselines appear lower than that reported in their original papers.
-Our data split follows \cite{tomm21kdde}, ``\emph{for each domain, we randomly divide its images into two disjoint subsets, one for training and the other for test, at a ratio of 1:1}'', while other works typically use much more training data, \eg \cite{tang2020unsupervised} uses ``\emph{all labeled source samples and all unlabeled target samples as the training data}''.
-Such difference results in the performance gap.

 \textbf{Performance metric}.
 We report accuracy (\%), \ie the percentage of test images correctly classified.